CosmWasm/cw-plus/packages/storage-plus/README.md

 ## Deque

 The usage of a [`Deque`](./src/deque.rs) is pretty straight-forward.
-Conceptually it works like a storage-backed `VecDeque`and can be used as a queue or stack.
+Conceptually it works like a storage-backed version of Rust std's `VecDeque` and can be used as a queue or stack.
 It allows you to push and pop elements on both ends and also read the first or last element without mutating the deque.

 Example Usage: